Sukrutha Wagle: Career

 Wagle started her career as a model and a photographer.
 Manager Kumar Jagannath introduced her to the director B. M. Giriraj, who directed of her debut film Jatta.
 The movie won best film award at Karnataka State Film Awards.
 She also won best actress award at Chitrasanthe Awards.

 Her next film was a love story by director Suni.
 She plays the daughter of Srinagar Kitty in the film Bahuparaak.
-She acted as one of the lead actor in a multi starrer movie Kiragoorina Gayyaligalu, directed by Sumana Kittur.
+She acted as one of the heroine in a multi starrer movie Kiragoorina Gayyaligalu, directed by Sumana Kittur.
 It was a famous novel based film written by Poornachandra Tejaswi.

 She took a break from acting in 2019 to pursue higher studies.
 In 2023 she made her comeback and debut on OTT platform with a Telugu Legal webseries Vyavastha directed by Anand Ranga which became the super hit webseries of the year on Zee5 OTT platform.

 Later she joined Martin a pan Indian movie starring Dhruva Sarja and written by Arjun Sarja which is produced by Uday mehta and directed by A. P. Arjun.
 She plays the role of under cover agent from Pakistan.

-With Max, a pan Indian film starring Sudeepa and produced by legendary producer Kalaipuli S. Thanu, she becomes the first Kannada actress to work in two pan Indian films.
-Kapati being her one more female centric movie, she was appreciated again for her versatility by the noted critics and the audiences.
+She also starred in Max, a pan Indian film starring Sudeepa and produced by legendary producer Kalaipuli S. Thanu, she becomes the first Kannada actress to star in two pan Indian films.
+Later she starred in Kapati which was a female centric film; she was appreciated again for her versatility by the noted critics and the audiences.